ConcolicAnalysisAndroid/ConcolicAnalysisForAndroid/README.md

 ## Project status

-Due to an outstanding issue in Java Pathfinder, output is limited.
+Due to an outstanding issue in Java Pathfinder (see [link](https://groups.google.com/forum/#!topic/java-pathfinder/vAcaeTLL1OY)), output is limited.
 Coverage is currently limited to activity initializations.

 ## Credits